Three Affordable Housing Programs for Seniors

 3 affordable housing options for seniors

 Affordable housing programs can help low-income seniors find a safe, stable place to live without spending most of their income on rent.
-While the application process can be slow and competitive, programs like Section 8, Section 202, and LIHTC offer real options for qualifying seniors.
+While the application process can be slow and competitive, programs such as Section 8, Section 202, and LIHTC offer genuine options for qualifying seniors.

 Affordable Housing for Seniors

-Senior housing can be costly, so seniors often have to spend the majority of their retirement savings on rent.
+Senior housing can be costly, so seniors often have to spend a significant portion of their retirement savings on rent.

 Luckily, there are affordable housing programs that can help you find the best quality of care for yourself or a loved one without breaking the bank.